melanielaporte/JLCPCB-Ordering-Guide/README.md

  > - If components are unavailable from the manufacturer, you can source and solder them yourself.

-ADD photo of raw board and Lee's double decker setup
+WILL ADD photo of raw board and Lee's double decker setup

 ## Step 5: Choose Quantity and Lead Time
 - Select **Quantity** (5, 10, etc.).